Visa Country Page Content Flexy Body

 Ireland Critical Skills Employment Work Permit Visa

-Critical Skills Employment Permit is issued for an initial period of two years, after which it can normally be renewed indefinitely.
-An initiative by department of jobs, it provides excellent opportunity for qualified professionals.
+Critical Skills Employment Permit is issued for an initial period of two years.
+After 2 years, CSEP holders can apply for Stamp 4, allowing them to work without a permit An initiative by department of jobs, it provides excellent opportunity for qualified professionals.
 Ireland Green Card is your pathway to settle in the European Union.
 It allows you to bring your family in as dependents.

 Also, read...